-The Management Company shall receive an annual fee for its administrative activities amounting to 1,20% of the fund assets as calculated and accrued on the basis of the daily fund volume.
+The Management Company shall receive an annual fee of up to 1.20% of the fund assets for its administrative activities, as calculated and accrued on the basis of the daily fund volume.
 The fee will be charged to the fund assets once per month.